maxruby/OpenCV.jl/README.md

 * objdetect: <span style="color:black"> detection of objects (e.g., faces)
 * gpu: <span style="color:black"> GPU-accelerated algorithms

 Currently, OpenCV.jl has julia wrappers for most of the `core`, `imgproc`, `videoio` and `highgui` modules.
 Work is ongoing to wrap the rest of the modules including advanced object detection and tracking algorithms.
-(Most OpenCV C++ functions are already supported in OpenCV.jl by using `@cxx` calls directly to C++).
+(Most OpenCV C++ functions are already supported in OpenCV.jl by using `@cxx` calls directly to C++, with some caveats).

+The OpenCV API is extensively documented - rather than repeating the entire documentation here, the primary focus is on implementation of image processing and computer vision algorithms to suport Julia applications.

 ##Installation